stadiamaps/ferrostar/guide/src/intro.md

   or something similar, we are referring to code written for/targeting the end deployment platform.
   Not the Rust core but rather platform-specific code like Swift or Kotlin.

+## How to use this guide

+This guide is broken up into several sections.
+The tutorial is designed to get you started quickly.
+Read this first (at least the chapter for your platform).
+Then you can pretty much skip around at will.

+If you want to go deeper and customize the user experience, check out the chapters on customization.
+If you can’t find what you want, feel free to [open an issue on GitHub](https://github.com/stadiamaps/ferrostar/issues/new/choose).

+The architecture section documents the design of Ferrostar and its various components.
+If you want to add support for a new routing API, post-process location updates, or contribute to the development of Ferrostar, this is where the authoritative docs live.
+(If you want to contribute, be sure to check out [CONTRIBUTING.md](https://github.com/stadiamaps/ferrostar/blob/main/CONTRIBUTING.md)!)